 a balloon carrying a smartphone.

-Google has its tentacles in every pie, and one of those pies just so happens to be your geographical location.
-This may be fine if you like Google search results tailored to your location.
-But what if you want your search results to be detached from your coordinates?
-Time to change it on Google — we have several ideas about how you can do that.
+Google knows many things, including your geographical location.
+This may be fine if you like Google search results tailored to your whereabouts.
+But if you want your search results detached from your coordinates, learn how to change your location on Google Chrome.
+Here are several ideas on how you can do that.

 Table of contents